raisjn/sysvars/README.md

 sysvars add a trap signal handler to all new bash shells. when the handler is invoked, it reloads the variables defined in the sysvars director.

-at the moment, the signal is ^C (ctrl-c), so anytime a ctrl-c is pressed in one shell, all shells will have their sysvars synced.
+at the moment, the signal is SIGCONT, which is one of the few signals that are ignored by default.

 ## caveats and gotchas